 - Mark Hyman, MD, Founder, and Medical Director of The UltraWellness Center, Bestselling Author

 - David Wolfe, recognized Expert and Bestselling Author on Superfoods and Raw Nutrition

 I continued to explore superfoods and several detoxes.
 Not starving detoxes, but healthy meals throughout the day to balance blood sugar and eliminate foods that often cause inflammation and autoimmune issues.
 I felt better than ever, and my energy increased incredibly.
 I continued my education to deepen my knowledge about the systems in the body with functional nutritionist Andrea Nakayama’s in Full Body Systems.
 Learning the physiology of what’s happening on a cellular level, has given me the tools and confidence to guide people to listen to their body to search for the root cause of their illness and help them work toward their wellness goals, rather than a pill-for-every-ill, which is often the solution in conventional medicine.
 You can learn more about my process here.

-I’ll guide you through a functional medicine lens to connect the dots on how habits and lifestyle choices, environmental toxins, and stress, may be the cause of your diminished energy levels, hormonal imbalances, and digestive issues.
+I’ll guide you using functional nutrition tools to connect the dots on how habits, food and lifestyle choices, environmental toxins, and stress, may be the cause of your diminished energy levels, hormonal imbalances, and digestive issues.
 We’ll look at the web of interactions in your body on a cellular level, and you’ll learn how simple diet and lifestyle upgrades can be a big part of your treatment plan.
 Through individual coaching session, I’ll meet you where you are on your health journey.

 Are you ready to become more invested in your wellness?
 If so, connect with me to book your 15-minutes to start the conversation.

 Let’s get started on this healthy journey together.